The songwriter Richard Clapton, in 1975, warned:

 When you build Wills on our law firm’s website one of the questions asks who can challenge your Will.
 Both a spouse and a defacto can challenge your Will.
 The Full Court said:

-Justice Lynam at 131 stated:
+Justice Lynam stated:

 “Each element of a relationship draws its colour and its significance from the other elements, some of which may point in one direction and some in the other.
 What must be looked at is the composite picture.
 Any attempt to isolate individual factors and to attribute to them relative degrees of materiality or importance involves a denial of common experience and will almost inevitably be productive of error.

-The endless scope for differences in human attitudes and activities means that there is an almost infinite variety of combinations of circumstances which may fall for consideration.”
+The endless scope for differences in human attitudes and activities means that there is an almost infinite variety of combinations of circumstances which may fall for consideration.” at 131

 Interestingly, although bigamy is still illegal in Australia, Mr Sha is deemed, under the eyes of Australian law, at least, married to both his wife and his sex worker: Sha & Cham [2017] FamCAFC 161, 16 August 2017.

-Under Australian law, you can be ‘married’ to your spouse, mistress, and gay partner; all at the same time.
+married to two peopleUnder Australian law, you can be ‘married’ to your spouse, mistress, and gay partner; all at the same time.
 No doubt provided that you have the money and time.

 When accountants, financial planners, and lawyers build their clients’ 3-Generation Testamentary Trust Wills, Power of Attorney, and Medical POAs on our website, one of the questions is ‘Who can challenge your Will’.
 There are training videos and hints on this topic.